jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

     - Overlapping encapsulation
     - Using encapsulation to express the other hierarchies

-Then the chapter must get a different name.
+Then the chapter might get a different name.

 - Symbol Usage or
 - Using Symbol